Conformal Bjorken flow in the general frame and its attractor: Similarities and discrepancies with the M\"uller-Israel-Stewart formalism: Conformal Bjorken flow

-which can be compared with Eq.~11 of~\cite{E3-Heller}.
-For the above perturbation to be suppressed at late-times, $\alpha$ must be positive.
-Putting $\alpha$ to zero and choosing the Landau frame destroys the regulator that is required for suppression of transient modes~\cite{Florkowski:2017olj}, and it is the source of the SC problem in the aforementioned frame.
-Also, the coefficient in the exponential and the power must be related to the analytical structure of the Borel transformation of the asymptotic series at large times similar to~\cite{E3-Heller}.
+which can be compared with Eq.~(11) of Ref.~\cite{E3-Heller}.
+The exponential term can be rewritten as $\exp(-3\tau/2\tau_G)$, which is probably more comprehensive.
+One can also relate this term with the nonhydro mode of Eq.~\eqref{eq:nh-sound-mode}.
+For the above perturbation to be suppressed at late times, $\cpi$ must be positive.
+Putting $\cpi$ to zero and choosing the Landau-Lifshitz frame destroys the regulator that is required for the suppression of transient modes~\cite{Florkowski:2017olj}, and it is the source of the SC problem in the aforementioned frame.
+Also, coefficients in the exponential and the power must be related to the analytical structure of the Borel transformation of the asymptotic series at late times similarly to Ref.~\cite{E3-Heller}.
 The asymptotic series for large $w$ is equivalent to a series in small $v$ defined as

-Around $v=0$ the asymptotic series read
+Around $v=0$, the asymptotic series read